agentdouble/KIWI/backend/mcp/powerpoint_mcp/SETUP.md

 ```
 ✓ API key found
 ✓ Using model: mistral-small-latest
-✓ Successfully connected to Mistral API
+✓ Successfully connected to LLM API

 Ready to generate presentations!
 ```